 In 2012, the current Chief of Police, Marlo Pritchard was sworn in as the seventh Chief Constable of the Weyburn Police Service.
 Chief Pritchard came to the Weyburn Police Service with 30 years policing experience with the Regina Police Service.

 2015 saw the introduction of Conducted Energy Weapons (CEW), also known as the TASER, providing an additional tool and use of force option in dealing with high-risk situations.
-Weyburn Police Service officially joined the Combined Traffic Services Saskatchewan in conjunction with Weyburn RCMP Traffic Services, Estevan Police Service, Estevan RCMP Traffic Services, and the Saskatchewan Highway Patrol.
+Weyburn Police Service officially joined the Combined Traffic Services Saskatchewan in conjunction with Weyburn RCMP Traffic Services, Estevan Police Service, Estevan RCMP Traffic Services, and the Saskatoon Police Service.

 In November, a structure change occurred.
 Rod Stafford became the first Deputy Chief of the Weyburn Police Service.
 The change occurred from the rank of Inspector to Deputy Chief, to better reflect the role that office has played for years prior.
 All frontline officers were issued Narcan Naloxone spray to help protect the public & emergency responders from potentially lethal opioid overdoses.

 The service also joined additional social media platforms including Instagram and Youtube.

 2018 began with another major IT upgrade.
 All computers were upgraded to a single integrated secure operating system.
 A made-in-Weyburn anti-impaired driving campaign, developed and administered by Cst.
 Melinda Mintenko, received provincial & national attention thanks to it’s community-partner approach in providing safe transportation options for those consuming alcohol at local liquor establishments.
 A Combined Traffic Services of Saskatchewan (CTSS) decal was designed by Cst.
 Kalin Wiebe.
 The design was approved late in the year by the Saskatchewan Police Commission for use provincial wide.